 Those who aren’t heading to the sun scorched shores of the Caribbean may find embracing the apres ski lifestyle the best way to wait out the winter until spring.
 There is no finer socialite spot for embracing the snow and ice quite like Colorado’s crown jewel of Aspen.
 Think of it as the winter version of the Hamptons – and a staple cold-weather destination of North America.
 Every year the mountainside town pulls in a highly affluent crowd; from celebrities looking to swish down the slopes to international ski lovers and families wanting to experience Americas swankiest white powder playground.
-Our Aspen Destination Guide lays out our top suggestions on where to stay, dine and play off piste in Aspen…
+Our Aspen Destination Guide lays out our top suggestions on where to stay, dine and play off piste in this wonderful winter wonderland.

 Where to Stay

 Despite Aspen’s first-class clientele, the mountain town still has a hint of its provincial roots mostly reflected in its slim pickings for five-star places to stay.
 Fortunately, Relais and Chateaux filled this need with their lovely oasis of The Little Nell.
 Sitting at the foot of Aspen Mountain, you can expect lavish luxury with bells on.
 Snow bunnies will adore the ski-in and ski-out access, and the concierge team are dab hands when it comes to pre-warming your boots in the morning.

 The Little Nell takes the memory of a mountain lodge and gives it a welcome modern update.
 Stone walls feature originally inspired art-work from the likes of Michelle Grabner and rooms have log fires, heated marble floors in the decadent bathrooms, and private balconies for sunrise mountain views.

 Where to Dine